Can Neck Injury Be a Causative Agent?

 Sensory: Pins and needles, reduced sensation of touch, sensitivity to light, uncomfortable tingling and burning

 Difficulty swallowing, headache, nausea, rapid involuntary eye movement, ringing in the ears, vertigo, or impaired voice

-It is very common for patients to suffer with Chiari malformation headaches which result from tethering of the cord.
-When there is tensile stress on the cord it is common for patients to suffer with headaches.
-This most likely occurs due to increased intercranial pressure due to the backing up of CSF fluid flow in the brain.
+It is very common for patients to suffer from Chiari malformation headaches which result from tethering of the cord.
+When there is tensile stress on the cord it is common for patients to suffer from headaches.
+This most likely occurs due to increased intracranial pressure due to the backing up of CSF fluid flow in the brain.
 Also, the loss of cervical lordosis causes the upper cervical musculature to become spastic as the body attempts to hold the head upright against gravity by contracting the muscles on the back part of the head, lower neck, and upper thoracic spine.

 There are four types of Chiari malformations:

 Type I. This is by far the most commonly observed type in children.
 In this type, the lower part of the cerebellum -- but not the brain stem -- extends into an opening at the base of the skull.
 The opening is called the foramen magnum.
 Normally, only the spinal cord passes through this opening.
 Type I is the only type of Chiari malformation that can be acquired.